Baryon asymmetry via leptogenesis in a neutrino mass model with complex scaling: Numerical analysis: methodology and discussion

 In this case too the numerical estimation of the baryon asymmetry parameter has been made exactly in the same manner as for a normal mass ordering.
-Values of the primed parameters that correspond to $\chi^2_{min}$ are presented in Table \ref{chi_ih}.
-We then turn to the different mass regimes.

-\paragraph{${\bf{M_{1}<{10}^{9}}}$ GeV:} Here the estimated value of $Y_B$ is found to be below the observed lower bound of $8.55\times10^{-11}$.
-Numerically $Y_B$ is found to attain the maximum value of $1.4\times10^{-11}$ for the heaviest neutrino mass $M_1 \sim 9.9\times10^8$ GeV.
-Thus, though a positive $Y_B$ can be generated in this case, the amount is not adequate to fall within its observed range.
+A final discussion for each regime goes as follows.